A client's guide to Hypnosis

 There is nothing in your own mind that can harm you, and modern hypnotherapy does not go back to old hurts and open them up again.

 Will I reveal my secrets?
 You will not say anything you would not divulge normally and you won't talk in your sleep or anything like that.
 If the hypnotist touches on anything that you do not want to deal with then your subconscious mind will just ignore the suggestion.
 You won't tell the hypnotist any secrets, but you might tell yourself some.

 It often happens that in trance you become aware of the hidden beliefs that have been holding you back, or identify the source of self sabotage that prevents you succeeding.
-The secret of hypnosis using general suggestions that could apply to many situations and your subconscious mind will pick up the secret hypnotic wording and apply it to your particular problem.
-Once you become aware of a hidden problem you can deal with it.
+The secret of hypnosis is using general suggestions that could apply to many situations.
+Your subconscious mind will pick up the generalized hypnotic wording and apply it to your particular problem.
+Once you become aware of that hidden problem you can deal with it.

 That cannot happen.
 No one has ever got 'stuck' in hypnosis.
 It just isn't possible.
 There is no danger in hypnosis.
 Hypnosis is a natural state that you go into every day, your mind knows how to deal with it.
 Even if the hypnotist somehow went away and left you alone, your subconscious is still working to protect you.
 If there was any sudden alarm you would waken to full alertness instantly.
 For as long your mind is busy with whatever the hypnotist suggested, you will remain in trance, but when you finish you would gradually become aware of your surroundings and you would waken naturally, as if from a gentle snooze.
 When you leave the session you will be bright and alert and totally out of trance.
 You can drive, you can do everything you would normally.